RoskiDeluge/portfolio/pages/posts/ooo_chatgpt.md

 # Object Objects Object

 _Can you explain how the concept of "object" has been used in psychoanalysis?
-I'm interested in it's historical origins and its therapeutic applications._
+I'm interested in its historical origins and its therapeutic applications._

 In psychoanalysis, the concept of "object" refers to a person or thing that is the focus of a person's thoughts, feelings, and actions.
 In the context of psychoanalysis, an object is often used to represent a person or thing that is the source of a person's emotional responses or behaviors.
 The concept of "object" has its origins in the work of Sigmund Freud, who used the term to describe the people or things that were the focus of a person's unconscious desires and motivations.